-The absence of an observed degradation of the security and stability of the root DNS system is no reason to be less cautious for possible future impact of the New gTLD Program.
+However, the absence of an observed degradation of the security and stability of the root DNS system is no reason to be less cautious for possible future impact of the New gTLD Program.
 In particular, the preventive root zone scaling measure in the New gTLD Program to limit the rate of delegations of new gTLDs may have contributed to the absence of degradation of the security and stability of the root DNS system.
-We advise the New gTLD Program to retain a gradual rate of delegating new gTLDs.
+We advise the New gTLD Program to retain a controlled rate of delegating new gTLDs.

-Further, we advise more continuous monitoring of the impact of new gTLD delegations.
+Further, we advise more frequent monitoring of the impact of new gTLD delegations, in order to obtain more detailed insight and to identify and respond to events impacting root DNS system stability on a short time scale .
 The data-driven methodology developed in this study can be used and automated for this purpose.
-To enable monitoring in a more continuous manner an upgrade of current continuous data collection is recommended.
+To enable monitoring in a more frequent manner an upgrade of the current set of data collection methods is recommended.
 In particular, for the analyses that require aggregation of DNS query volumes per name (TLD) that is queried for, we had to resort to using raw, snapshot (DITL) data.
-In principle, the aggregated, continuous RSSAC002 measurements would be a more appropriate method, if the RSSAC002 measurement parameters would be complemented with daily aggregated traffic volumes per (most popular) TLDs.
+In principle, the aggregated, daily RSSAC002 measurements would be a more appropriate method, if the RSSAC002 measurement parameters would be complemented with daily aggregated traffic volumes per (most popular) TLDs.
 We recommend the technical DNS community to consider this extension of the RSSAC002 measurements.